Hisqkq/Hisqkq/README.md

 ### 🧏‍♂️ About me
 📚 I’m currently in my First year of Master in Data Science at Bordeaux University.
-🌱 I'm currently learning about statistics, machine learning, big data and data engineering.
+🌱 I'm currently learning about statistics, machine learning, deep learning, big data and data engineering.
 📫 How to reach me: send me an email to theo.lavandier@etu.u-bordeaux.fr

 ### 🔨 Tech Stack